 China fleece, or silver lace vine (Polygonum aubertii) is related to Polygonum cuspidatum, commonly known as Japanese knotweed.
 The fact that silver lace vine can grow and produce its white blooms in shade makes planting it a temptation for gardeners not blessed with a sunny locale.

 But resist the temptation to grow silver lace vine; it may turn out to be an invasive species.
 No close relative of Japanese knotweed is welcome on the landscape.
 For a full story on one gardener's battles with the invasive species, Japanese knotweed, please consult this article on Japanese Knotweed.
-A much better choice for a vine that flowers in shade is climbing hydrangea (Hydrangea anomala ssp. petiolaris).
+A much better choice for a vine that flowers in shade are climbing hydrangea (Hydrangea anomala ssp. petiolaris).

 Virginia creepers (Parthenocissus quinquefolia) do bloom, but they are valued mainly as plants for great fall color.
 Their green leaves morph to brilliant colors in fall, ranging from red to burgundy.
-In the Eastern U.S. this specimen is a native, making it easy to grow there.
+In the Eastern U.S., this specimen is a native, making it easy to grow there.
 In fact, in the southern part of its range, it is considered a weed.
 While this flowering vine plant is not, technically, an invasive in North America (it is native there, and only alien plants are rightly classified as invasive), it is definitely aggressive.

 There is another caveat to mention about Virginia creepers.
 If you wish to grow Virginia creeper up the walls of any buildings, make sure first that you desire it as a permanent fixture.
 Once Virginia creeper gets a toehold, it is difficult to remove it from its supporting structure.
 You could do damage to a wall in your attempts to rid it of entrenched Virginia creeper.
-It is better to let Virginia creeper creep on the dirt as a ground cover, unless you are sure that you want it as permanent "siding" on your wall.
+It is better to let Virginia creeper creep on the dirt as a ground cover unless you are sure that you want it as permanent "siding" on your wall.

 If edible landscaping is your passion, incorporate grapevines into your landscape.
 Their flowers are not impressive, but they do yield grapes.
 Grapevine could easily be substituted for wisteria as your choice on an arbor.
 And just because the fruit will be edible, don't dismiss grapevine as an ornamental.
 Grapevines lend themselves admirably to fall foliage displays.